denten-books/plain-text/3-projection.md

 stone or on paper we observe the sign in motion.
 To refer to the "illusion" of digital textuality is therefore to identify the dynamic property of projection.
 To place text on the screen is to bring it closer to the moving image.
-To put it another way: we are now reading books on cinema screens.
+What happens to literature that takes place on cinema screen?

-In this chapter, I bring archival material---blueprints, phenomenological accounts, and debates the philosophy of aesthetics---to bare on the question of projection.
+In this chapter, I bring archival material---blueprints, phenomenological accounts, and debates in the philosophy of aesthetics---to bare on the question of projection.
 The nature of "digital" experience, as I will argue, depends on some notion of "natural" and "analog" mode of human perception.
-The change of *medium*, from paper to pixel, entails a corresponding change in the *mode* of perception.
+The change of *medium* from paper to pixel entails a corresponding change in the *mode* of perception.
 The projection "attunes" if you will the viewer to the message.
-By attunement I mean something analogous to what Marcel Mauss called the "techniques of the body" [@mauss_techniques_2006, 78], the way in which we sit for example, the position of the hands, the head, or the movement of the eyes.
-The mode structures experience: not the what, but the how.
+By attunement I mean something analogous to what Marcel Mauss called the "techniques of the body" [@mauss_techniques_2006, 78]: the way in which we sit for example, the position of the hands, the head, or the movement of the eyes.
+The mode *structures* experience.
+It answers the how of perception.

 Initially, we must simply know how to perceive: to look, to smell, or to listen.
 The modality tells us "the register" of the message.
-Where to look for it and how to identify the signifying elements.
-In refined arts it goes further to more strictly govern the techniques of perception: you must neither speak nor cough during a classical recital, for example.
+Where to look for it and how to identify its signifying elements.
+In refined arts it goes further to more strictly govern the techniques of the body: you must neither speak nor cough during a classical recital, for example.
 One can look at but not touch artwork in a museum.
-As these examples show, the modality of communication ultimately demands corporeal compliance.
-It governs the body.
+As these examples show, the modality of communication ultimately demands corporal compliance.
 For this reason, the change in modalities must always be perceived as a claim on the body.
 In this lies the starkest difference between analog and digital media.
 The shift from one to the other affects not the message but the mode of perception.
 It is as if someone has asked you to read a book or to watch a film in a stranger's armchair.
 It feels off in a way that is difficult to explain.
 The mode of digital perception similarly contorts the body into new and unfamiliar shapes.
 I begin then with popular intuitions about the digital.
-The "two terminators" of the introductory section lead us to the technical particulates of the projection and finally to the discussion on the aesthetics of digital perception.
+The "two terminators" of the introductory section lead us to the technical particulates of projection and finally to the discussion on the aesthetics of digital perception.

 ## Digital Wake (My Two Terminators)